opensearch-project/.github/RELEASING.md

 ### Patch Releases

-Patch releases are reserved for high-severity CVEs, critical bug fixes (e.g. causes users to rollback after an upgrade), or significant regressions in non-experimental features (e.g. feature unusable), and must not contain any new features.
+Patch releases are reserved for addressing high-severity CVEs, critical bug fixes (e.g., issues causing users to roll back after an upgrade), or significant regressions in non-experimental features (e.g., feature rendered unusable).
+These releases must not introduce any new features.

 We follow [OpenSSF's best practices](https://bestpractices.coreinfrastructure.org/en/criteria/0?details=true&rationale=true#0.vulnerabilities_fixed_60_days) for patching publicly known vulnerabilities and we make sure that there are no unpatched vulnerabilities of medium or higher severity that have been publicly known for more than 60 days in our actively maintained versions.

+Whether a fix qualifies as a critical bug should be proposed by the PR contributor or issue creator, and triaged by the maintainers of the repo with input from the community.
+The severity and impact of a bug in defining criticality of an issue can vary.
+For example, back-end APIs are fairly straightforward to triage, while a UX bug may prevent users from using a feature and may require some domain expertise to assess.

 ## Releasing